DaoCloud/DaoCloud-docs/docs/en/docs/blogs/220808-kairship.md

 - **Q: What is the positioning of 5.0 multi-cloud orchestration in the fifth generation of products? **

      Answer: In the fifth-generation product, the multi-cloud orchestration module is at the core of connecting the past and the future.
-Right: docking with the DCE 5.0 application workbench.
+Right: docking with the DCE 5.0 Workbench.
 For the upper-level scenario-based management module, the multi-cloud orchestration module can expose any standard Kubernetes API, and easily realize cross-cluster application distribution and disaster recovery deployment.
 For the next: docking container management platform Kpanda, and Kpanda docking Any Kubernetes, such as edge K3S, Xinchuang environment, DCE, DKG, DKE, and external Openshift, Tanzu, CCE, etc., multi-cloud orchestration based on container management module, quick implementation Multi-cluster management.

      ![Positioning](https://docs.daocloud.io/daocloud-docs-images/docs/blogs/images/kairship03.png)